Out of State DUI Charges and Convictions

 A DUI charge or conviction in a different state from your home state is more than a mere inconvenience.
-Whether you were arrested for a DWI while enjoying Mardi Gras, any of the Cajun food or Jazz festivals or merely a business trip, there are harsh consequences in Louisiana and your home state if you are found guilty.
-It’s highly possible that your license will be suspended in both locations.
+Whether you were arrested for a DWI while enjoying Mardi Gras, Cajun food or Jazz festivals or merely a business trip, there are harsh consequences in Louisiana and your home state if you are convicted.
+There is a strong possibility that your license will be suspended in both locations.

 Louisiana Will Uphold Another State’s License Suspension

 Louisiana participates in the Interstate Driver’s License Compact, which affects driving laws throughout the country.
 The Compact is a legal agreement between 45 states and pertains to the enforcement of punishments for many kinds of vehicular offenses.
 Unfortunately, the consequences of a DUI in Louisiana can be harsh.